-Property purchases, while broadly eligible for support, are not a priority for the programme but may be considered in exceptional cases.
+Property purchases, while broadly eligible for support, are not a priority for the grant programme but a loan may be considered in exceptional cases.
 If a business wishes to expand through the purchase of premises, they will normally be expected to fund the purchase through other means but refurbishments and alterations may be funded with the aid of a grant.